TiruvedulaMithun/551-ChatDB/README.md

 ## Example Queries
 - List all available databases.
 - What tables are in the healthcare database?
-- Show me the schema for the admissions table in healthcare.
+- Show me the schema for the patients table.
+- Show a few rows from the admissions table.
+- What collections are in the refugees database?
+- What fields are in the refugee_cases collection?
+- Show me the structure of the refugee_exams documents.
-- Give me a sample of the refugee_exams collection.
+- Give me a sample document from refugee_exams.
+- Show one refugee case record.
-- Show all hospitals.
+- Show 5 patients from the patients table.
-- Find all doctors working at hospital_id 3.
-- Get names of all patients over age 60.
+- List all patients over age 60.
+- Find all hospitals named “Cook PLC”.
+- Show hospitals with average billing above $20,000 in 2024.
+- Show admissions for patient ID 1.
+- Show the average billing amount by hospital in 2024.
+- What are the top 5 most expensive admissions?
+- Get 10 doctors but skip the first 5.
 - List patient names and hospital names for all admissions.
-- Show total billing_amount by hospital in 2024.
+- Show the doctor name and their hospital for each admission.
-- Show me refugee cases where support_services is missing.
-- Find all refugee cases joined with exams.
+- Give me a query that joins doctor name and patient name using the admissions table.
-- Add a new hospital called 'Sunrise Hospital'.
+- Add a patient named Carlos, age 45, with blood type O+.
-- Add a new doctor Dr. Green to hospital 2.
+- Add a new hospital called New Life Medical.
-- Add a refugee case with applicant 'Ali', status 'pending'.
+- Add a refugee case with applicant 'Ali' and status 'pending'.
-- Add a refugee case and also the required exams in refugee_exams.
+- Add the required exams for case ID 101.
-- Add patient but forget age.
-- Update hospital 1 name to 'New Hope'.
+- Update hospital 1’s name to “Hope Hospital”.
-- Change blood_type to 'AB+' for patient 4.
+- Change Carlos’s age to 46.
+- Update Ali’s age to 30 in the applicant data.
-- Update refugee case 101 status to approved and related exams required - field.
+- Change the status of refugee case 999 to “approved”.
-- Update hospital name without giving ID.
+- Add more exams to refugee case 999.
-- Delete hospital with id 3.
+- Delete the hospital with ID 3.
-- Delete patient named John Doe.
+- Remove the patient named John Doe.
-- Delete refugee case with case_id 999.
+- Delete refugee case with ID 999.
-- Delete refugee case and all related exams.
+- Delete refugee case 999 and all its related exams.
-- Delete admissions but forgot to give condition.
+- Show refugee cases along with their required exams.
+- Count how many refugee cases are in each status.
+- Show the 5 refugee cases with the most support services.
+- Show refugee cases that have no support services listed.

 ## 🧠 Architecture Overview
 - LangChain: Prompt + tool orchestration
-- OpenAI : LLM for reasoning and generation
+- OpenAI : LLM for reasoning and generation.
-- SQLAlchemy / PyMongo: DB execution layer
+- SQLAlchemy / PyMongo: DB execution layer - Connect to the the databases
 - Streamlit: Frontend chat interface
-- LangSmith: Tracing and debugging
+- LangSmith: Tracing and debugging.

 ## 📦 Folder Structure
 ```